 OHCA was created by the Oklahoma Legislature in 1993; until its creation, the state’s Medicaid program was operated by the Oklahoma Department of Human Services.
 The agency launched SoonerCare, a program covering most Medicaid recipients through versions of managed care, in 1995.

 The Director of OHCA is appointed and can be replaced by the Governor.
+Ellen Beuttner was appointed as OHCA’s CEO by Gov. Kevin Stitt in August 2023, replacing Kevin Corbett.
 The agency is overseen by a nine-member Board, with five appointments made by the Governor and two each by the House Speaker and Senate President Pro Tem.
 There are also several advisory board and committees that provide input to the agency.